USS Trefoil (IX-149): Post-war activities, 1945–1948

 Trefoil served at Guam for the remainder of her Navy career.
 Early in 1946, she was chosen as one of the support ships for "Operation Crossroads", the atomic bomb tests conducted at Bikini Atoll that summer.
 However, soon thereafter, that decision was rescinded and another made to dispose of her.
 Action on that decision was also deferred, and she was used to house Stockton-Pollack employees building a drydock in Apra Harbor.
 Her reprieve ended in September 1947 when she was determined to be in excess of the needs of the Navy.

 Disposal

 On 28 May 1948, the barge was turned over to the Foreign Liquidations Commission of the United States Department of State for disposal, and she was sold to the Asia Development Corporation of Shanghai, China.
 Her name was struck from the Naval Vessel Register on 22 December 1948.
 The barge, however, remained at Apra Harbor because she was impounded due to a dispute over ownership of the vessel between the Asia Development Corporation and Moellers, Limited, of Hong Kong.
-Resolution of the dispute and final disposition of the barge is unknown.
+The dispute must have been resolved in favour of Mollers, because in 1951, she was in their service having been renamed ‘Autumn Light’.

+In 1952, she was transferred to Hong Kong Salvage and Towage.
+On 26th November 1954 she was present at Tsuen Wan, Hong Kong, but by 1959, deemed to be ‘Out of Service’ Her ultimate fate and location are not known.